-Bachelor of Science in Geography (BS)
+Bachelor of Science in Geography (B.S.)

-Physical Geography Option.
 Students prepare for a career in environmental assessment and problem solving.
 Basic requirements include preparation in chemistry, biology, physics and mathematics.
 Advanced course work includes the study of the processes that affect the physical environment (soils, vegetation, climate and geomorphology), and techniques for performing statistical and computational analysis of these processes (statistics, GIS and remote sensing).

 Students prepare for a career in the area of geographic information science and problem solving using a variety of spatial analysis techniques.
 Basic requirements include preparation in mathematics, science and computer science.
 Advanced course work includes work in cartography, GIS, remote sensing, spatial statistics, spatial analysis and data presentation and visualization.
 In addition, students are expected to take some coursework in one of the other areas of geography (physical, human, and regional).

 Beyond the basic requirements listed under each option, both Geography B.S. degrees have a common set of general education requirements, including courses in English, mathematics, communications, humanities, social sciences and a history or philosophy of science course.
 Some courses are shared by the two options; however, different course selection menus apply for the remaining requirements.

 The Department Geography & Atmospheric Science is within the College of Liberal Arts and Sciences.
 CLAS Interest Code and Major Declaration forms are available from College Student Academic Services, 109 Strong Hall.
 Students are strongly encouraged to declare an Geography or Atmospheric Science major as soon as possible.

 Additional university admission requirements: